GarimaGoyat/DS/README.md

-This repository contains solutions to DSA lab assignments implemented in C++.
+This repository contains solutions to DS lab assignments implemented in C++.